Eastern Fleurieu School R-12 Newsletter Week 7 Term 2 2025

 Head of Campus Report

-Thank you for your continued support and engagement.
+Thank you for your continued support and dedication to our school community.

 Vanessa Coker